rachellesg/secretlab/README.md

 This is my submission for the Secretlab Front End Task.
 The task involves creating a front-end only application for an Ecommerce webstore.
 The application will allow users to browse and purchase products from the webstore.
 While I was able to complete most of the requirements, I faced challenges in implementing Jest testing with Zustand due to limited time and the complexity of the task.
 Given more time, I believe I can overcome these challenges and successfully implement the testing.

+### 30 July 2023 - Additional requirements

+- To add testing for add to cart feature
+- To save cart even after page refreshes
+- Optimize code using advanced Next.js techniques to handle traffic of 1 million views per second

 ## Technologies Used

 - Next.js